lanceengland/lanceengland.github.io/_posts/2020-12-22-da100-study-notes.markdown

 ## Preparation

-The Learning Paths are listed at the bottom of the [exam page](https://docs.microsoft.com/en-us/learn/certifications/exams/da-100).
-They walk throuigh all the features with links to official Microsoft Docs pages for more information.
+The learning paths are listed at the bottom of the [exam page](https://docs.microsoft.com/en-us/learn/certifications/exams/da-100).
+They walk through all the features and link to related Microsoft Docs pages for more information.
 In addition, they offer 'sandbox' labs to give hands-on practice for the topics.
-It is not a replacement for having some experience working with Power BI, but it is very helpful and walks through features perhaps not used before.
+While not a replacement for working experience with Power BI, they are still an excellent way to work through the presented topics.

-The following are notes I compiled during my exam preparation.
-Everything is from the learning paths are related documentation.
-My notes are NOT comprehensive of everything on the exam and should not be considered a replacement for preparation.
-They are analogous to [CliffsNotes](https://en.wikipedia.org/wiki/CliffsNotes) for the DA-100 learning paths.
-I used my notes as a quick review the morning of the exam.
-Best of luck in your DA-100 preparation!
+The following are notes I compiled during exam preparation.
+All notes are from the learning paths are related documentation.
+They are NOT comprehensive of everything on the exam, and shouldn't be considered a replacement for preparation.
+I wanted to create a quick way to review the learning objectives the morning of the exam.
+To all pursuing the DA-100, I wish you the best of luck in your!

 [![Microsoft Certified: Data Analyst Associate](/assets/img/microsoft-analyst-associate.png)](https://www.youracclaim.com/badges/7ea11b78-eeef-4cba-8bc3-2fbbcb4519e9/public_url)